Custom-Elements/ui-stat-value/README.md

 ## ui-stats-timeline

 Display a value and its changes over time, with optional grouping by month, day, or hour.
-You can pass propertly formated JSON data via the `data` attribute, but the typical usage is to use the `src` attribute to specify the URL of query that returns an array of JSON objects, and use the `dateProperty` and `valueProperty` attributes to select your X and Y columns.
+You can pass property formatted JSON data via the `data` attribute, but the typical usage is to use the `src` attribute to specify the URL of query that returns an array of JSON objects, and use the `dateProperty` and `valueProperty` attributes to select your X and Y columns.

+The body of the tag is interpreted as descriptive comment and will appear under the title.

 ```html
 <ui-stats-timeline label="Avg Daily CM Applications" groupBy="day" limit="30"